henriqueleite42/anvil/README.md

 The schema is designed for **Event-Oriented, Domain-Driven, Decoupled MicroServices, with a Delivery-Usecase-Repository architecture and SQL Databases**.
 It still can be used for monoliths and other types of architectures, but we don't maintain the schema to be extremely flexible and a silver bullet for all the projects.
 Or goal here **IS NOT** to allow creativity, is to have a way to create scalable, secure and maintainable applications.

+## How Anvlet can help you

+- Documentation tool:
+  - Were data is used across your whole system and projects
+  - If data is condidential / has any legal protection
+  - Which services and domains depends on each other
+  - Which events and routes does a service has, so you can subiscrive to them without having to communicate with the owner team, making process faster
+- Code generation tool:
+  - Define your own project pattern and generate projects on your own way
+  - Ensure that developers follow a specific pattern
+  - Keep dependencies updated across all your projects
+  - Ensure that best practicies / your practices are beign followed
+  - Automatic integrate observability tools, logging, anything you want, on your projects, by default
+  - Ensure standards on variable names, event names and patterns, folder structe and project architecture
+- Refactoring tool:
+  - Want to refactor an old project in a new language / pattern?
+Use the same schema, a different generator, and you only have to copy-paste / do smll adjusts on the business logic.
+Decrease the refactoring time by an imensurable amount of time.
+  - Test the same project on different languages and architectures, to see which one is the best.
+Use one schema, different generators, and generate the same API in multiple languages in a fraction of the time that it would took.

+Anvlet allows you to write once, document and generate everywere.
+Once that you have your schema defined, a lot of doors opens to you.

 ## What INS'T Anvlet

 - Something to control/create/update your infrastructure like CloudFormation, Terraform or Serverless Framework